semrush/intergalactic/website/docs/filter-group/filter-cp-cd-cpc/filter-cp-cd-cpc.md

 When user opens the dropdown, keyboard focus immediately goes to the first custom range input.

-Filter interaction is described in detail in the [Filter common rules](/filter-group/filter-rules/filter-rules).
+Filter interaction is described in detail in [Filter common rules](/filter-group/filter-rules/filter-rules).

 ## Tooltips